asdf8601/takt-go/README.md

 # 50 hours worked in 5 days = 50 - (8 × 5) = 10h balance = +1d2h
 ```

-This format makes it easy to understand overtime in terms of **full working days**, making time management more intuitive.
+This format makes it easy to understand overtime in terms of **full working

-The grid view uses these symbols:
-- 󰋣 : 0h00m - 1h00m
--  : 1h00m - 4h00m
--  : 4h00m - 8h00m
-- 󰈸 : 8h00m - 12h00m
--  : 12h00m or more
+days**, making time management more intuitive.

 ## About the Name

-The name "Takt" is derived from the German word "Taktzeit," which means cycle time.
-It is a key principle in lean manufacturing, describing the pace of production that aligns with customer demand.
-This tool aims to help you track and manage your time with similar precision.
+The name "Takt" is derived from the German word "Taktzeit," which means cycle
+time.
+It is a key principle in lean manufacturing, describing the pace of
+production that aligns with customer demand.
+This tool aims to help you track
+and manage your time with similar precision.

 ## Contributing